intelie/gitbook-drilling/whats-new/latest-releases/liverig-4.md

 * Improve the UX when configuring channels visualizations in pipeless widgets
 * New endpoint in liverig remote control API to save collector properties
 * Create a JSON Schema to validate and describe AppProperties JSON documents
-* Compatibility with Intelie Design System: migrate buttons, search bars, inputs and modals component in Normalization Template page
+* Compatibility with INTELIE Design System: migrate buttons, search bars, inputs and modals component in Normalization Template page

 ## 4.7 series